Oscar65/resttime-py/README.md

 ## Description

-Is a countdown timer at end demands attention.
+Is a countdown timer at end demands attention (only for Linux).
 It uses Xlib APIs _NET_ACTIVE_WINDOW to get window ID and _NET_WM_STATE_DEMANDS_ATTENTION to get window's attention.

 Also at beggining center window on screen.